Potassium sodium tartrate

 It has been used medicinally as a laxative.
 It has also been used in the process of silvering mirrors.
 It is an ingredient of Fehling's solution (reagent for reducing sugars).
 It is used in electroplating, in electronics and piezoelectricity, and as a combustion accelerator in cigarette paper (similar to an oxidizer in pyrotechnics).

 In organic synthesis, it is used in aqueous workups to break up emulsions, particularly for reactions in which an aluminium-based hydride reagent was used.
-Sodium Potassium tartrate is also important in the food industry.
+Sodium potassium tartrate is also important in the food industry.

 It is a common precipitant in protein crystallography and is also an ingredient in the Biuret reagent which is used to measure protein concentration.
 This ingredient maintains cupric ions in solution at an alkaline pH.

 Preparation

-The starting material is tartar with a minimum tartaric acid content 68 %.
-This is first dissolved in water or in the mother liquor of a previous batch.
-It is then basified with hot saturated sodium hydroxide solution to pH 8, decolorized with activated charcoal, and chemically purified before being filtered.
-The filtrate is evaporated to 42 °Bé at 100 °C, and passed to granulators in which Seignette's salt crystallizes on slow cooling.
-The salt is separated from the mother liquor by centrifugation, accompanied by washing of the granules, and is dried in a rotary furnace and sieved before packaging.
-Commercially marketed grain sizes range from 2000 μm to < 250 μm (powder).